RobinChappalley/breitleague-academy/README.md

 1. Clone the repository
 2. Navigate to the project directory
-3. Copy the example environment file:
+3. Copy the example environment file and the administrators for the username and password:

 ```bash
 cp laravel/.env.docker.example laravel/.env.docker